mPROsi/Tableau_Workbook_Generator/README.md

 2. Extend `TableauDashboardAnalyzer` in `src/ai_engine/analyzer.py`
 3. Add new analysis chains for specific use cases

+#### Advanced Calculations

+- To add new types of Tableau calculations, update the AI prompt templates and ensure your schema supports the formula.
+- The generator will automatically include any valid Tableau calculation in the workbook XML.

 ## 📊 Supported Data Sources

 - **CSV Files**: Comma-separated values